See what you think about these cool, newly published options for both boys and girls, ages 5 to teen.

 Dominion of Giants Coloring Book Behemoths of the Fantasy World by Eric Messinger (ages 12+)

 You might think coloring books are only for girls but that is not true.
 This particular book is a sure-fire hit with fantasy-loving boys and girls — Tolkien and Dungeons and Dragons fans, in particular.
 Cool quotes from favorite authors plus color palette suggestions pair with amazing illustrations of mages, giants, dwarfs, and more.
 The artistry is absolutely incredible in this book.
-These images invite creative coloring — probably displaying afterwards.
+These images invite creative coloring — probably displaying afterward.
 You’ll like that the sturdy, perforated pages, too.
 I’m so excited to get coloring in this book myself.

 The Doodle Book of Feel Good: A Doodle/Coloring Book for All Ages by Charise Mericle Harper (ages 10+)